CosmWasm/book/src/basics/good-practices.md

 }
 ```

-We also want to make `msg` module public and accessible by crates depending on our contract (in this case - for
+We also want to make the `msg` module public and accessible by crates depending
-schema example).
+on our contract (in this case - for schema example).
 Update a `src/lib.rs`:

 ```rust,noplayground
 # use cosmwasm_std::{entry_point, Binary, Deps, DepsMut, Env, MessageInfo, Response, StdResult};